Culture

 Here are three ways to get into the Halloween spirit in Copenhagen:

-Between 9 October and 1 November 2020, Tivoli amusement park is filled with Halloween decorations, market stalls where you can buy costumes and decor, and fun activities like pumpkin carving.
+During the Halloween season, Tivoli amusement park is filled with Halloween decorations, market stalls where you can buy costumes and decor, and fun activities like pumpkin carving.
 Spooky, goofy fun that’s great whether you have kids or just want a little child-like wonder to spice up your autumn.

-Halloween at Tivoli via Tivoli dk
+Halloween at Tivoli Copenhagen

 Getting your costume and decor in order isn’t hard; there’s lots of options all over the city.
 Luckily, most grocery stores sell pumpkins of all sizes, so you can always pick a few up with your daily groceries.

-If you’re looking for more a pumpkin patch experience, check out Ventegodtgaard, a farm and orchard where you can pick your own fruits like apples and, through September and October, your own pumpkin!
+If you’re looking for more of a pumpkin patch experience, check out Ventegodtgaard, a farm and orchard where you can pick your own fruits like apples and, through September and October, your own pumpkin!

 Located in Lille Skensved, Ventegodtgaard is a bit of a hike outside of Copenhagen (35 minutes by car) but definitely worth it for some autumnal fun.